arnab20ghosh/iamarnabg/docs/companies/nice.md

 - Attending scrum stand-ups and grooming meetings to be up to date with the PBI status.
 - Creating technical writing tasks in JIRA.
 - Maintaining repositories on Git, and using Typora for authoring.
-- Taking responsibility of all technical writing tasks in the scrum teams.
+- Taking responsibility for all technical writing tasks in the scrum teams.
-- Helping development team with the API, Audit, and Log messages.
+- Helping the development team with the API, Audit, and Log messages.
 - Reviewing the UI terminologies and messages delivered by the UX team.
 - Ensuring documentation is complete by the end of every sprint.